hzhaoc/2ndBrain/hzhaoc-f(x)/Computer Science/Embedded Systems & Compilers/Compiler - Backend - Reg Alloc.md

 	- Calling convention is too general and inefficient
 	- Customize calling convention per function by doing interprocedural register allocation
 		- You may need to create a clone version of the function.
 A clone version is only effective at the call site, it has a specialized register allocation

+# Register Allocation Post-Optimization
+##### Cache Energy Consumption
+Load/stores that go to cache generate many activities (lookups, tag computation, data transfer, etc.), which consumes energy. **Feedback directed post-pass register reallocation** can be used to after normal register allocation is done, **to reduce load/stores with cache**.
+- **The goal here is to reduce energy consumption by reducing load/stores, not to reduce run time since load/stores are pipelined.**

+Traditionally, physical registers are directly allocated on demand and memory store/loads occur when there are spills.
+In modern processors, infinite symbolic/virtual registers are mapped to finite physical registers.

+##### Postpass Optimization
+After normal heuristic algorithm of construction of code, there are dead or unused registers  especially when number of available registers are low like 16 or 8.
+- dead register: a register that contains a value not used anymore
+	- solution is usually load a new value
+- unused register: a register that contains a value for a long live range but will not be used in near blocks.
+We can use splitting here but it may be too costly.
+	- solution is usually store the value, load a new value, then restore previous value when it is used later

+The optimization is
+1.  first to identify **hot regions** of code (usually in loops, about 0.3 hot and 0.7 cold codes empirically).
+	-  can use a threshold (like avg exe freq of all basic blocks) to check if a region dynamic execution freq is above this.
+The  dynamic frequency can be found during profiling.
+	-  merge all adjacent hot regions **so disjoint hot regions by cold regions register re-alloc can be done independently.**
+2.  redo the reg alloc on the hot regions to reduce dynamic cache loads/stores
+	-  identify dead/unused regs
+	-  identify spills
+	-  weighted bipartite graph matching
+		-  one party: spilled variables with block number
+		-  another party: dead/unused variables with block number
+		-  edge: if a variable and a register is matched, create an edge whose weight is determined by the number of dynamic spill  loads/stores associated with the edge.
+		-  matching goal here is to optimize total edge benefit/weights
+	-  compensation code cost analysis
+		-  in different blocks, choose edges on same variable-register.
+		-  combine such edges across adjacent blocks to avoid compensation code as much as possible.
+		-  after computing such largest compensation code free region,  find  compensation costs at boundaries:
+			-  load in cur region
+			-  or store in cur region
+			-  or load in pre region
+			-  or store in next region
+	-  unused reg alloc
+		-  identify unused register region: merge adjacent blocks to find largest unused region for  that unused register.
+		-  regions can overlap for different unused regs
+			-  find maximum benefit region
+			-  alloc those unused regs in this region
+			-  find next highest beneficial unused reg region, repeat.
+		-  Compensation Cost Analysis:
+			-  store original value back to memory
+			-  load variable into unused register
+			-  store variable back to memory
+			-  load original value to unused region

+##### some notes...
+even with a perfect reg allocator, there may still be dead or unused regs needed for postpass realloc due to gaps??